dotnet/docs/docs/core/project-sdk/msbuild-props-desktop.md

 ---
 title: MSBuild properties for Microsoft.NET.Sdk.Desktop
-description: Reference for the MSBuild properties and items that are understood by the .NET Desktop SDK which includes WPF and WinForms. ms.date: 02/04/2021 ms.topic: reference
+description: Reference for the MSBuild properties and items that are understood by the .NET Desktop SDK, which includes WPF and WinForms. ms.date: 02/04/2021 ms.topic: reference
 author: adegeo